Pexeso/audio-fingerprinting-benchmark-toolkit/README.md

 ### Data Files

 The following datasets of various sizes were generated from [FMA dataset](https://github.com/mdeff/fma) using the audios with permissive licenses.
-Te provided datasets contain reference and query audio files created using artificially applied audio modifications and distortions.
+The provided datasets contain reference and query audio files created using artificially applied audio modifications and distortions.

 | Size   | Difficulty | File                                           | Size    | Query chunks |
 | ------ | ---------- | ---------------------------------------------- | ------: | -----------: |